Wai Hon's Blog

 Pick a Good Terminal Emulator

-First, pick an terminal emulator that at least
+First, pick a terminal emulator that at least

-Ideally, it should also have fewer keybindings (or allow customization) to avoid conflicts with Emacs.
+Ideally, it should have fewer default keybindings or allow customization to avoid conflicts with Emacs.

 Some terminals can even display images!
 E.g., the terminal graphics protocol by Kitty, the inline image protocol by iTerm2, and the Sixel protocol.
 It would be nice if there is Emacs integration with it!